-As from 1 March 2015, where an employee is employed on a full-time basis for at least 160 hours per month, an employer is entitled to claim the full incentive.
-Where less than 160 hours are worked, the incentive must be apportioned pro rata.
+As from 1 March 2015, where an employee is employed on a full-time basis for at least 160 hours per month (excluding overtime hours), an employer is entitled to claim the full incentive.
+Where less than 160 hours are worked, the incentive must be apportioned pro-rata.

 Where the credit exceeds the PAYE liability of the employer, the excess amount is refundable provided the employer is tax compliant.
 As from 1 March 2017, monthly claims can only be made up to the date of each six monthly reconciliation.

-This incentive ceases to apply from 1 March 2019.
+The incentive ceases to apply from 28 February 2029.